RuntimeTools/appmetrics/README.md

 The source code for Node Application Metrics is available in the [appmetrics project][6].
 Information on working with the source code -- installing from source, developing, contributing -- is available on the [appmetrics wiki][3].

 ## License
-This project is released under an Apache 2.0 open source license, however it has a dependency on a common agent from IBM Monitoring and Diagnostic Tools - Health Center, which has a proprietary IBM license.
+This project is released under an Apache 2.0 open source license.

 ## Versioning scheme
 The npm package for this project uses a semver-parsable X.0.Z version number for releases, where X is incremented for breaking changes to the public API described in this document and Z is incremented for bug fixes **and** for non-breaking changes to the public API that provide new function.